-- 4 eggs at room temperature
+- 4 eggs, at room temperature

-Preheat oven to 350°F.
+- Preheat oven to 350°F.

-- Mix the crushed cookies with butter; press onto bottom and 2 inches up side of 9-inch springform pan.
+- Mix the crushed cookies with the melted butter; press onto the bottom and 2 inches up the side of the 9-inch springform pan.

-In a stand mixer fit with the paddle attachment (or use hand mixer), beat cream cheese and sugar to blend.
+- In a stand mixer fit with the paddle attachment (or use a hand mixer), beat cream cheese and sugar to blend.
 Add sour cream and vanilla.

-Place cheesecake in a roasting pan or other large pan and carefully pour hot water into the pan until it reaches an inch or two up the side of the pan.
+- Place cheesecake in a roasting pan or other large pan and carefully pour hot water into the pan until it reaches an inch or two up the side of the pan.